fabiommendes/smallvectors/docs/affine.rst

 We are viewing an affine transformation as combination of a linear transformation (matrix) plus a translation (vector).
 They can be represented differently.
-First, if we are only concerned about the coordinates of the transform, we can obtain it as a matrix with the translation vector appended to the rightmost column.
+First, if we are only concerned about the coordinates of the transform, we can obtain them as a matrix with the translation vector appended to the rightmost column.

 >>> print(A.asmatrix())